 • Window #12, on the west side of the booth, is usually reserved for plays only (as opposed to musicals)—it’s often a much shorter line to purchase tickets.

-• TKTS’s original Times Square location is no longer the only booth in town—there are three other sites, located in Downtown Brooklyn (near the Brooklyn Bridge), Lower Manhattan (next to South Street Seaport) and Lincoln Center (in the David Rubenstein Atrium).
+• TKTS’s original Times Square location is no longer the only booth in town—there are sites located in Lower Manhattan (next to South Street Seaport) and at Lincoln Center (in the David Rubenstein Atrium).
 These satellite locations open and close earlier than the main booth, usually have shorter lines and offer matinee tickets for next-day shows (so they’ll sell you Saturday 2pm tickets on Friday).

 Of course, technology is also a great way to get last-minute tickets.
 TKTS has an app with a complete list of shows selling seats that day.
 Those who sign up for TodayTix get same-day specials for select shows and can also access ticket lotteries.
 The general ticketing app StubHub also has same-day seats to some of the hottest Broadway shows, though sometimes for more than face value.
 The megahit Hamilton has its own app, where you can try your luck for $10 lottery tickets.
 (It’s for the next night’s show—the odds are long but you can dream.)

 If you’re picky about your seat location and the shows you want to see, you can often find same-day seats on more traditional ticketing sites like Ticketmaster, Telecharge and even here on nycgo.com.
-There’s also luckyseat.com, which offers same-day lottery tickets to some of the hotter shows—like Springsteen on Broadway and Disney’s Frozen—and broadwaydirect.com, which sponsors lotteries for shows like SpongeBob SquarePants and Wicked.
+There’s also luckyseat.com, which offers same-day lottery tickets to some of the hotter shows and broadwaydirect.com, which hosts lotteries for shows like The Lion King and Wicked.